Creative Foundations Fund

 If you are following the RIBA Plan of Work 2020, drawings for architectural and engineering elements must be developed up to and including RIBA Work Stage 3 as a minimum, accompanied by a relevant cost plan by the time you submit your full application.
 If you are not following the RIBA work stages, your full application should include a written specification and/or drawings described in sufficient detail to meet the requirements above.

-• You must demonstrate that you own the land and/or buildings (either as a freehold or leasehold) on which you will spend the grant and that the land and buildings can be used for the project purposes.
-If you hold a leasehold interest in the land and/or buildings, you must hold the responsibilities for repair and insurance under the terms of your lease (e.g. a full repairing lease), and the lease must meet the following additional requirements:
+You must demonstrate that you own the land and/or buildings (either as a freehold or leasehold) on which you will spend the grant and that the land and buildings can be used for the project purposes.
+If you hold a leasehold interest in the land and/or buildings, the lease must be a registered (recorded in the official register at the Land Registry) and assignable (be able to be sold or transferred to another owner) lease and meet the following additional requirements:

 • grants up to and including £500,000 – a registered and assignable lease of at least 10 years; or